avanwouwe/citadel-browser-agent/README.md

 A [Data Protection Transparency statement](/docs/privacy/transparency.md) is available that can be used to perform Data Privacy Impact Analysis (DPIA)

 ### which browsers are supported?
-Citadel uses the [Chrome Extensions API](https://developer.chrome.com/docs/extensions/reference/) (V3) and fully supports Chrome, Mozilla, Opera, Edge and Brave.
+Citadel uses the [Chrome Extensions API](https://developer.chrome.com/docs/extensions/reference/) (V3) and fully supports Chrome, Firefox, Opera, Edge, Brave, Arc, Dia, Atlas (OpenAI) and Comet (Perplexity).
 Other Chromium-based browsers may work.
-However, this has not been tested so it is unlikely to work out of the box.
-Also, the deployment of the Native Messaging is (slightly) different for different browsers.
+However, this has not been tested.
+It is likely that the only thing left to do is to update the forced-installation of the extension.
 Unfortunately Safari does not support all of the Chrome API and so porting it would take considerable effort (aside from the horribly complex Apple tool chain).

 ### I don't want to install external software
 Of course, you can inspect the source code.
 You can then build the installer yourself using the build scripts for [Windows](/bin/build/win/build.ps1) and [macOS](/bin/build/mac/build.sh).
 And you can verify that the code corresponds to the extension that is [served via the Chrome store](https://chromewebstore.google.com/detail/citadel-browser-agent/anheildjmkfdkdpgbndmpjnmkfliefga).
 If you don't want to risk that the extension is updated one day, you can [pin the extension version](https://support.google.com/chrome/a/answer/11190170?hl=en) (though that may not be supported by all browsers).
 Or you can even take the locally built plugin and [distribute that to your endpoints](https://developer.chrome.com/docs/extensions/how-to/distribute).